-Low visibility access controls are used to hide items from the full list of items.
+Use the Low visibility access controls to hide items from the full list of items.
+This can help speed up performance when there are a lot of items.

 When an item is only accessible via a low visibility access control, the item will not be displayed in the full list of items.